-Veeam Backup & Replication provides two options for Instant VM Recovery of vCD VMs:
+Veeam Backup & Replication provides two options for Instant Recovery of VMware vCloud Director VMs:

 - You can instantly recover a VM to a vApp in VMware vCloud Director.

-The created storage policy is added to the Provider vDC and Organization vCD hosting the vApp to which the VM is restored.
-When the vPower NFS datastore is mounted to the ESX(i) host, the vPower NFS datastore is associated with the Veeam-InstantVMRecovery storage policy.
+The created storage policy is added to the Provider vDC and organization VDC hosting the vApp to which the VM is restored.
+When the vPower NFS datastore is mounted to the ESXi host, the vPower NFS datastore is associated with the Veeam-InstantVMRecovery storage policy.
 After that, the VM is instantly restored in a regular manner and imported to the selected vApp.

-When an Instant VM Recovery session is finished, the storage policy is not deleted from the Provider vDC, it remains on VMware vCenter Server.
-This helps speed up all subsequent Instant VM Recovery operations.
-However, the storage policy is deleted from the Organization vDC as Organization vDC settings can be accessed only by Organization administrators.
+When an Instant Recovery session is finished, the storage policy is not deleted from the Provider vDC, it remains on vCenter Server.
+This helps speed up all subsequent Instant Recovery operations.
+However, the storage policy is deleted from the organization VDC as organization VDC settings can be accessed only by organization administrators.

 In This Section